20tab/UnrealEnginePython/README.md

 your_blueprint.GeneratedClass.get_cdo().CharacterMovement.MaxWalkSpeed = 600.0
 ```

-is a super shortcut for:
+Is a super shortcut for:

 ```python
 your_blueprint.GeneratedClass.get_cdo().CharacterMovement.pre_edit_change('MaxWalkSpeed')